 The average molecular mass calculated from the standard atomic weights, averaged over all isotopes weighted by their natural abundance.

 The logarithm of the partition coefficient.
 The partition coefficient is the ratio of the concentration of the molecule in octanol to the concentration of the molecule in water.
 ChemAxon uses a fragment based approach which some researchers refer to as a cLogP calculation.
+CDD Vault uses the ionic logP algorithm; some might consider this not a "true" logP, but is alleged to be "most relevant for chemists in real scenarios".
+For ionizable compounds, this logP might coincide with the logD at pI.
 For more details on the algorithm used, see ChemAxon's website.

 H-bond donors and H-bond acceptors